HackerN64/HackerSM64/README.md

   This does mean that any framebuffer effects will have to be done on buffer 0 if targeting emulators
 - Automatic console and emulator detection: Use the `gEmulator` variable to wrap your code in an emulator check.
 - Separate defines for emulator and console black border height.
-- Getting HVQM FMV support to work with the game is WIP.

 Requirements are the same as regular SM64, however a GCC MIPS cross compiler is also required.
 If you're on Debian-like Linux, you can use the ``gcc-mips-linux-gnu`` package.
 The toolchain that comes with my SDK is also supported.